A Guide To Creating The Perfect 2023 Public Relations Calendar

 What Is A PR Calendar?

 Think of the different calendars in your Google Calendar as different layers of your PR and marketing.
 They each show a separate view, but all together, you get the whole picture.
-The overall business calendar is the core that everything else should be based on.
-The marketing calendar is the second layer — how you communicate your main calendar to your customers through things like launches and campaigns.
-The content calendar can be a third layer that shows what content you'll use to implement those campaigns.
-Consider your PR calendar a final layer; showing how you'll use publicity and visibility to amplify your marketing messages.
-By looking at them all, you get a full understanding of how public relations ties in with other business and marketing activities.Having a PR calendar is about more than just the organization and color coding.
+Consider your PR calendar a final layer; on top of business, content, and marketing calendars, showing how you'll use publicity and visibility to amplify your marketing messages.
+By looking at them all, you get a full understanding of how public relations ties in with other business and marketing activities.Planning PR Around Holidays & Trends

 Finally, when you're collaborating as much as public relations requires, you have a lot of different people of which you are accountable — external collaborators, like journalists and publishers, colleagues and co-workers, and freelancers working with your company.When you're collaborating as much as public relations requires, you have a lot of different people of which you are accountable.